victordieggo/spaceman-docs/README.md

 ```
 ### Styles

-Spaceman uses Sass and the SCSS syntax.
+Spaceman uses [Sass](https://sass-lang.com/) as a preprocessor and the SCSS syntax.
 Each subdirectory in the `assets/src/css` path has a `_module.scss` partial, which references all the styles in that same subdirectory.
-All the module partials are then referenced `main.scss` file in the root directory.
+All the module partials are then referenced in the `main.scss` file in the root directory.

 Out of the box, you will see the following structure: